logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 How do I obtain access to the PMHC MDS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Access to the PMHC MDS is based around roles.
+Access to the PMHC MDS is based on roles.
 Each role allows a user to perform
-specific tasks.
-A user can have more than one role.
+specific tasks, and a user can be assigned multiple roles.
 Each role is granted for a
 user against an organisation.
 An organisation can either be a Primary Health
 Network (PHN) or a Provider Organisation.
 If a user is granted a role for a
 PHN they will also have this role for any Provider Organisations of that PHN.